OpenLibMathSeq/IntegerSequences.jl/docs/src/developerguide.md

 This will pars the individual module files and recombine and distribute their content into three new files:

-* Sequences.jl
+* IntegerSequences.jl
 * runtests.jl
 * perftests.jl

-The functions in the module which come before the line starting with "#START-TEST" will be copied to Sequences.jl, the function test() will be copied to runtests.jl, and the function perf() will be copied to perftests.jl.
+The functions in the module which come before the line starting with "#START-TEST" will be copied to IntegerSequences.jl, the function test() will be copied to runtests.jl, and the function perf() will be copied to perftests.jl.
 Everything else will be discarded.

-In particular: Do not edit Sequences.jl, it is generated from the modules and will be overwritten!
+In particular: Do not edit IntegerSequences.jl, it is generated from the modules and will be overwritten!
 Instead edit the modules in the 'src' directory.
 These modules can and should be tested standalone.
-Only construct Sequences.jl with BuildSequences.jl in a final step.
+Only construct IntegerSequences.jl with BuildSequences.jl in a final step.